qalipsis/qalipsis-gradle-plugin/README.md

 ![CI](https://github.com/qalipsis/qalipsis-gradle-plugin/actions/workflows/gradle-main.yml/badge.svg)

-The QALIPSIS Gradle Plugin simplifies the creation of new QALIPSIS projects and integration into CI pipelines.
+The QALIPSIS Gradle plugin simplifies the creation of new QALIPSIS projects and the integration of QALIPSIS projects into CI pipelines.

 ## Setup

+The Gradle plugin is integrated into the Bootstrap project.
+From the cloned/downloaded bootstrap project on your computer, open the `build.gradle.kts` file in your project directory.

 ### Kotlin